81st Readiness Division: Interwar period

-Per the National Defense Act of 1920, the 81st Division was reconstituted in the Organized Reserve on 24 June 1921, allotted to the Fourth Corps Area, and assigned to the XIV Corps.
-The division was further allotted to the states of Tennessee and North Carolina as its home area.
+Following the adoption of the National Defense Act of 1920, the 81st Division was reconstituted in the Organized Reserve on 24 June 1921.
+Among the new division's units was its air squadron, the 306th Observation Squadron, constituted in the Organized Reserve (Tennessee) that same day.
+The division was allocated to the Fourth Corps Area, and assigned to the XIV Corps.
+The states of Tennessee and North Carolina became its home areas.
 The division headquarters was organized on 23 September 1921 at the Arnstein Building in Knoxville, Tennessee, and relocated in 1927 to the L.F.M.
 Building in Knoxville.
 It was again relocated in 1933 to the Post Office Building and remained there until activated for World War II.
-After activation, the division’s recruiting efforts were such that by February 1924, the division was at 100 percent of its authorized strength.
+After activation, the division's recruiting efforts were such that by February 1924, the division was at 100 percent of its authorized strength.
 To maintain communications with the officers of the division, the division staff published a newsletter, “The Wildcat.”
-The newsletter informed the division’s members of such things as when and where the inactive training sessions were to be held, what the division’s summer training quotas were, where the camps were to be held, and which units would be assigned to help conduct the Citizens Military Training Camps.
+The newsletter informed the division's members of such things as when and where the inactive training sessions were to be held, what the division's summer training quotas were, where the camps were to be held, and which units would be assigned to help conduct the Citizens Military Training Camps.

 The designated mobilization and training station for the division was Camp McClellan, Alabama, also the location where much of the division's training activities occurred in the interwar years.
 The division headquarters usually conducted its summer training there, and on a number of occasions, participated in command post exercises (CPXs).
 The 81st Division headquarters occasionally trained with the staff of the 8th Infantry Brigade, 4th Division.
 The infantry regiments of the division held their summer training primarily with the units of the 8th Infantry Brigade.
 Other units, such as the special troops, artillery, engineers, aviation, medical, and quartermaster, trained at various posts in the Fourth Corps Area usually with the active elements of the 4th Division or other Regular Army units.
-For example, the division’s artillery trained with the units of the 13th Field Artillery Brigade at Fort Bragg, North Carolina; the 306th Engineer Regiment usually trained with Company A, 4th Engineer Regiment at Fort Benning, Georgia; the 306th Medical Regiment trained at the medical officers' training camp at Fort Oglethorpe, Georgia; and the 306th Observation Squadron trained with air corps units at Maxwell Field, Alabama.
+For example, the division's artillery trained with the units of the 13th Field Artillery Brigade at Fort Bragg, North Carolina; the 306th Engineer Regiment usually trained with Company A, 4th Engineer Regiment at Fort Benning, Georgia; the 306th Medical Regiment trained at the medical officers' training camp at Fort Oglethorpe, Georgia; and the 306th Observation Squadron trained with air corps units at Maxwell Field, Alabama.
 In addition to the unit training camps, the infantry regiments of the division rotated responsibility to conduct the CMTC training held at Camp McClellan each year.
 On a number of occasions, the division participated in Fourth Corps Area or Third Army CPXx in conjunction with other Regular Army, National Guard, and Organized Reserve units.
 These training events gave division staff officers opportunities to practice the roles they would be expected to perform in the event the division was mobilized.

 Unlike the Regular and Guard units in the Third Corps Area, the 81st Division did not participate in the Fourth Corps Area maneuvers and the Third Army maneuvers of 1938, 1940, and 1941 as an organized unit due to lack of enlisted personnel and equipment.
 Instead, the officers and a few enlisted reservists were assigned to Regular and Guard units to fill vacant slots and bring the units up to war strength for the exercises.
-For the 1938 Third Army maneuver, for example, about 200 of the division’s officers were attached to the 4th Division to allow that unit to function as an almost full-strength division.
+For the 1938 Third Army maneuver, for example, about 200 of the division's officers were attached to the 4th Division to allow that unit to function as an almost full-strength division.
 Additionally, some were assigned duties as umpires or as support personnel.